 LABEL DESCRIPTION Add Click this to add a new radio profile.
 Edit Click this to edit the selected radio profile.
 Remove Click this to remove the selected radio profile.

-Table 36 Configuration > Object > AP Profile > Radio (continued)

-LABEL DESCRIPTION Activate To turn on an entry, select it and click Activate .
+Activate To turn on an entry, select it and click Activate.
 Inactivate To turn off an entry, select it and click Inactivate.

+Table 43 Configuration > Object > AP Profile > Radio

-Object Reference Click this to view which other objects are linked to the selected radio profile.
+LABEL DESCRIPTION Object Reference Click this to view which other objects are linked to the selected radio profile.
 This field is a sequential value, and it is not associated with a specific user.
 Status This field shows whether or not the entry is activated.
+A yellow bulb signifies that this rule is active.
+A gray bulb signifies that this rule is not active.
 Profile Name This field indicates the name assigned to the radio profile.
 Frequency Band This field indicates the frequency band which this radio profile is configured to use.
-Channel ID This field indicates the broadcast channel which this radio profile is configured to use.
+Apply Click Apply to save your changes back to the NWA/WAC.
+Reset Click Reset to return the screen to its last-saved settings.